TheSecretSquad/chess/README.md

 }
 ```

-This design got me thinking about some things Sandi Metz says in ther POODR book.
+This design got me thinking about some things Sandi Metz says in her POODR book.

 "...blind trust is a keystone of object-oriented design.
 It allows objects to collaborate without binding themselves to context and is necessary in any application that expects to grow and change."